 \item To test whether the metallicity dependence of $L_X$/SFR is enough to explain the observed redshift evolution of $L_X$/SFR, we employ stellar metallicity measurements of mock galaxies from a semi-analytical galaxy evolution model, which have been matched to our VANDELS sample in terms of physical properties.
 We find that the $Z_\star$ dependence of $L_X$/SFR alone is insufficient to explain the observed redshift evolution of $L_X$/SFR measured from galaxies with SFR $=10-30$ \sfr, but explains well the redshift evolution of galaxies with SFR $>30$ \sfr.
 Although not statistically required by the data, we find that the addition of a redshift dependence of the $L_X$-SFR-$Z_\star$ relation can better explain the redshift evolution of $L_X$/SFR for galaxies with lower SFRs.

-\item We use our new constraints on X-ray emission from XRB populations in galaxies at $z>3$ to estimate their contribution to the cosmic X-ray background.
-We find that the metallicity dependence we observe predicts a $\gtrsim 0.25$ dex increase in the X-ray luminosity density of XRBs at $z>6$ compared to previous predictions, which may have bearing on the cosmic reionisation history due to pre-heating of the Universe by X-ray photons emitted from XRB populations in the early Universe. \end{itemize}
+\item We use our new constraints on X-ray emission from HMXB populations in galaxies at $z>3$ to estimate their contribution to the cosmic X-ray background.
+We find that the metallicity dependence we observe predicts a $\gtrsim 0.25$ dex increase in the X-ray luminosity density of HMXBs at $z>6$ compared to previous predictions, which may have bearing on the cosmic reionisation history due to pre-heating of the Universe by X-ray photons emitted from HMXB populations in the early Universe. \end{itemize}

-Our new constraints on the X-ray luminosities of high-mass XRB populations in star-forming galaxies at $z>3$ and their contribution to the global X-ray background represent a step forward towards characterising this population in the early Universe.
-Future X-ray missions such as the \textit{Advanced Telescope for High-ENergy Astrophysics (Athena)} and the \textit{Lynx X-ray Observatory}, in conjunction with galaxy spectra from \textit{JWST} have the potential to reveal some of the very first XRB populations to have formed in the Universe.
+Our new constraints on the X-ray luminosities of HMXB populations in star-forming galaxies at $z>3$ and their contribution to the global X-ray background represent a step forward towards characterising this population in the early Universe.
+Future X-ray missions such as the \textit{Advanced Telescope for High-ENergy Astrophysics (Athena)} and the \textit{Lynx X-ray Observatory}, in conjunction with galaxy spectra from \textit{JWST} have the potential to reveal some of the very first HMXB populations to have formed in the Universe.